-For the nine months ending September 30, 2021 cash used in operating activities was \$1,168,310.
-Net income of \$5,021,944 was affected by a non-cash change in the fair value of warrant derivative liabilities, and FPA liabilities of \$4,009,667 and \$2,664,000, respectively, and offering costs related to warrant issuance of \$719,201, and interest earned on marketable securities held in the Trust Account of \$30,985.
-Changes in operating assets and liabilities used \$180,210 of cash for operating activities.
+As of March 31, 2022, cash used in operating activities was \$414,788.
+Net income of \$3,022,915 was affected by non-cash changes in the deferred legal fees of \$2,112,194, the fair value of warrant derivative liabilities, and Forward Purchase Agreement liabilities of \$4,358,333 and \$2,664,000, respectively, and interest earned on marketable securities held in the Trust Account of \$3,620.
+Changes in current assets and liabilities provided \$1,476,056 of cash for operating activities.

-As of September 30, 2021, we had marketable securities held in the Trust Account of \$345,030,985.
+As of March 31, 2022, we had marketable securities held in the Trust Account of \$345,055,667.
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account, which interest shall be net of taxes payable and excluding deferred underwriting commissions, to complete our Business Combination.
 We may withdraw interest from the Trust Account to pay taxes, if any.
-Through September 30, 2021, we did not withdraw any interest earned on the Trust Account to pay our taxes.
+Through March 31, 2022, we did not withdraw any interest earned on the Trust Account to pay our taxes.
 To the extent that our share capital or debt is used, in whole or in part, as consideration to complete a Business Combination (including the proposed Obagi and Milk Business Combinations), the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.

-As of September 30, 2021, we had cash of \$335,058 and working capital of \$422,644.
+As of March 31, 2022, we had cash of \$1,088,980 and a working capital deficit of \$517,158.
 We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, structure, negotiate and complete a Business Combination (including the proposed Obagi and Milk Business Combinations).

 In order to fund working capital deficiencies or finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
-On October 28, 2021, the Sponsor funded \$1,500,000 to us.
+On October 28, 2021, we drew down the entire available balance of the Working Capital Promissory Note in an amount equal to \$1,500,000.
 If we complete a Business Combination, we may repay such loaned amounts out of the proceeds of the Trust Account released to us.
 In the event that a Business Combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts, but no proceeds from our Trust Account would be used for such repayment.
 Up to \$1,500,000 of such loans may be convertible into warrants, at a price of \$1.50 per warrant, at the option of the lender.
 The warrants would be identical to the Private Placement Warrants.